vapid/vapid-docs/learn-more.md

 </ul>
 ```

-In the example above, the offices will first be ordered by `state`, then then by `name` in reverse order.
+In the example above, the offices will first be ordered by `state`, then by `name` in reverse order.
 Field prefixed with a `-` will be sorted in descending order.

 Additionally, you can choose to limit the number of records shown, or offset the starting record.